kaakaww/workshop-github-actions/README.md

 ### Commit the `stackhawk.yml` Configuration File

-Download the `stackhawk.yml` file that you created in the Get Started flow in the StackHawk platform.
-Copy the contents into a new file at the base of your repo named `stackhawk.yml`.
+Copy the contents of the `stackhawk.yml` file that you created in the Get Started flow in the StackHawk platform.
+And then paste the contents into a new file at the base of your repo named `stackhawk.yml`.
 Commit the file.

 ### Add a StackHawk Scan to your Build and Test Workflow